linux4sam/egt/docs/src/introduction.md

 @image latex architecture.png "Architecture" width=8cm

-In order to provide this abstraction, EGT provides a list of objects, or C++ classes, some of which are specialized into a type called Widget.
+In order to provide this abstraction, EGT provides a list of objects, or C++ classes, some of which are specialized into a type called egt::Widget.
 The @ref controls are your standard interface components.  @ref sizers widgets help with layout and position of other widgets.
 There are some basic @ref shapes widgets for drawing plain shapes.
 And of course, the @ref media widgets handle playing audio and video related media.

-And then, there are some framework and application level classes like Application, EventLoop, Input, Screen, @ref timers, and Event that help everything work together.
+And then, there are some framework and application level classes like egt::Application, egt::EventLoop, egt::Input, egt::Screen, @ref timers, and egt::Event that help everything work together.

 @section intro_features EGT Features